SyedAthaullah-R/SyedAthaullah-R/README.md

 - 🥛 Milk and *Node.js* are my power combo.
 - 📚 Believer in continuous learning and growth.
 - 🐍 Python is great, but I still prefer my Java and JavaScript adventures🎊🎢!
-- 🦾 Every error is an opportunity to understand; every challenge is a chance to grow.
+- 🦾 Every error is an opportunity to understand; every challenge is a chance to grow 📈.

 ---